raspberrypilearning/guides/astro-pi/program.md

   password: raspberry
   ```

-  You will not see any text when typing the password, this is a security feature.
-Just type it blind.
+  You will not see any text when typing the password; this is a security feature.

 1. Load the graphical user interface by typing `startx`.
-1. Open the Python 3 using `Menu > Programming > Python 3`.
+1. Open Python 3 using `Menu > Programming > Python 3`.
 1. A Python Shell window will now appear.
 1. Select `File > New Window`.
 1. Type in the following code: